 By analyzing and addressing the many different skills required, occupational therapy makes everyday tasks like getting dressed, brushing teeth, writing or drawing, self-feeding, and playing appropriately with peers, possible.

-How can high-quality occupational therapy help children with special needs?
+How can high-quality occupational therapy help children with disabilities?

 By working one-on-one with kiddos, both on horseback and in our child-focused clinic, Children’s TherAplay occupational therapists help kiddos develop the skills, such as those listed below, for independence and quality of life.